Talent Programme for Students

 - Have excellent English skills

-- The Talent Programme is unremunerated whether you are an intern or a master’s thesis student.
-DIGNITY does furthermore not reimburse general expenses incurred during the Talent Program.
-Accordingly, Talents are responsible for expenses regarding transportation, insurance outside the workplace, housing, and cost of living.
+- The Talent Program is unpaid, whether you are an intern or a thesis student.
+DIGNITY does not reimburse general expenses incurred during the Talent Program.
+Talents are therefore responsible for expenses related to transportation, insurance outside of the workplace, accommodation, and living costs.

 To apply, you will be required to prepare following documents: